Matthew Broderick: Family

-Broderick and actress Sarah Jessica Parker married on May 19, 1997, in an Episcopal ceremony officiated by his sister, Janet Broderick Kraft.
+Broderick and actress Sarah Jessica Parker married on May 19, 1997, in an Episcopal ceremony officiated by his sister, Rev. Janet Broderick Kraft.

-Parker and Broderick have a son, and twin daughters via surrogacy.
+Parker and Broderick have three children, a son, and twin daughters via surrogacy.
+Their son, James Wilkie Broderick, guest starred alongside Broderick in a season two episode of the CBS series Elsbeth.

 Although the couple live in the West Village, they spend a large amount of time at their second home in Kilcar, a village in County Donegal, Ireland, where Broderick spent his summers as a child.
 They also have a house in The Hamptons.